idia640/idia640.github.io/index.md

 Ariely, D. (2010).
 Predictably Irrational.
 Harper Perennial; Revised and Expanded ed. edition.

 Akerlof, G., Shiller R.J.
 (2015).
-Phishing for phools: The economics of manipulation and deception.
+Phishing for Phools: The Economics of Manipulation and Deception.
 Princeton University Press.

 Cialdini, R. B. (2003).
 Influence: The Psychology of Persuasion.
 Harper-Collins.

+Choy, E.K.
+(1017).
+Let the Story do the Work.
+Amacom.

 Fogg, BJ.
 (2002).
 Persuasive Technology: Using Computers to Change What We Think and Do.
 Morgan Kaufmann.